-The age limit on using sites like Facebook may be 13 but that does not stop four out of five primary school kids admitting to using social media at least once a day.* Determined to give parents and teachers the tools to deal with this growing trend, former police sergeant and e-safety guru, Henry Platten took matters into his own hands, developing a safe social media platform that young children can use.
+The age limit on using sites like Facebook may be 13 but that does not stop four out of five primary school kids admitting to using social media at least once a day.* Determined to give parents and teachers the tools to deal with this growing trend, former police sergeant and e-safety guru, Henry Platten took matters into his own hands, developing a safer social media platform that young children can use.

 All posts are automatically moderated through the system’s safety features, ensuring any inappropriate video, images, text, audio or emojis, are removed before going live.
-There’s also an award-winning live moderation team who review any flagged messages.
-And it has been awarded a PEGI 3 rating – the safest age rating available from the governing body (Pan European Gaming Information).

 Chief Constable, Greater Manchester Police, Ian Hopkins; who is also the national police lead for social media and digital engagement, who are headline partners in GoBubble, said: "Young people use social media to talk to each other and it's really important they're able to do so in a safe environment.
 As a social network, GoBubble is just that, a bubble where children are given all the fun of social media, in complete safety.
-We look forward to using it to support our education work with under 13s."
+We look forward to using it to support our education work."

-Schools are already using the platform to help children collaborate on school projects, learn about new cultures, develop pen pals, teach children about safe social media use, and send parents messages via the site.
+Schools are already using the platform to help children collaborate on school projects, learn about new cultures, develop pen pals, teach children about safer social media use, and send parents messages via the site.

 The web version of GoBubble is available free to schools and families.
 There’s also an "at-home" app called GoBubbleKids - like WhatsApp for kids - that's now available in iOS and Android stores.